Analytic approach to variance optimization under an $\ell_1$ constraint: Preliminaries

-In the above, the distribution of the returns has been assumed to be known.
+So far, the distribution of the returns (in particular, the variances of the assets $\sigma_i^2$) have been assumed to be known.
 In real life this is never the case, instead we have to estimate the optimal weights and portfolio variance on the basis of finite samples.
 Let us assume that we draw these samples from a multivariate distribution of independent Gaussian variables with individual standard deviations $\sigma_i^2$.
 These samples are constituted of $T$ observations for each asset: $x_{it}$, $i=1,2,\ldots,N$; $t=1,2,\ldots,N$.
-We wish to learn to what extent is it possible to recover the true optimum of the variance and the optimal weights by averaging over a large number of such samples.
+We wish to learn to what extent it is possible to recover the true optimum of the variance and the optimal weights by averaging over a large number of such samples.